Important Dates and Deadlines

-Undergraduates, graduate students, post-doctoral fellows, staff and faculty from any Brandeis department or school are eligible to apply for Sprout Grants.
+Undergraduates, graduate students, post-doctoral fellows, faculty and staff from any Brandeis department or school are eligible to apply for the SPROUT Program.
+Please note that at least one team member must be a Brandeis affiliate.

 - Overall quality of proposed research plan